 - Use the episode guide to find each Season 2 recap and reaction podcast.

-- Use the season recap section to remember the major story turns before Season 3.
+- Use the season recap to remember the major story turns before Season 3.

 - Use the character and dragon threads to track Rhaenyra, Alicent, Daemon, Aemond, Aegon, Vhagar, Meleys, Sunfyre, and the new dragonriders.